The topic of a succulent ground cover is an interesting one.

 They are intriguing plants which are unusually attractive; however, they are also a bit hostile as all of them are just filled with toxic sap, and many bristles with dangerous thorns.

-Even so, if you have a remote setting and do not have kids or pets, Euphorbia may be the succulent ground cover for you.
+Even so, if you have a remote setting and do not have kids or pets, Euphorbia may be the ground cover succulent plants for you.

 Some Euphorbias suitable as ground covers are: